jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 Filters a FoldingText document based on an expression given in a simple syntax.
 For example, the expression `;writ/fiction/@todo` will show only items tagged @todo that are under an item containing the text 'fiction' that is under an heading with the text 'writ' (including partial word matches, so ‘writing’ would be matched).

-The extension can also be triggered with the keyboard shortcut Shift+Command+' (this can be changed near the end of the main.js file).
+The extension can also be triggered with the keyboard shortcut Shift+Command+' (i.e. quote key).
+Tthis can be changed near the end of the main.js file.

 If the path cannot be parsed, a message is logged to the console.
 (Access the console in FoldingText choosing Help > SDK Runner and clicking the gear icon in the window that opens.)

 The extension can also be used with [TaskPaper 3](http://support.foldingtext.com/discussions/development-versions).
 In TaskPaper, `;` matches projects rather than headings.

 Requires [FoldingText 2.0](http://support.foldingtext.com/discussions/development-versions) build 723 or later, or [TaskPaper 3.0](http://support.foldingtext.com/discussions/development-versions).

+## To Install

+Download the [ZIP of this repository](https://github.com/jamiekowalski/foldingtext-extra/archive/master.zip) and move the `filter.ftplugin` to your FoldingText plug-ins folder (open this from FoldingText by choosing File > Open Application Folder).
+Restart FoldingText.

+## Change log

+- 0.1
+    - Pressing escape when panel is open returns document view path and selection to state before opening panel.

 ## Examples of expressions: